viv511/viv511/README.md

 <summary> Here are a few of my projects~ </summary>

   - **VEX Robotics** - [Team 66659a](https://www.robotevents.com/teams/V5RC/66659A)
     - I've been lucky to have been part of such a great team and environment.
-I was the sole coder on our team when we were all freshman, but since then I have been able to take pivotal roles within leading the team as the software lead and club captain.
+I was the sole coder on our team when we were all freshman, but since then I have been able to take pivotal roles in leading the team as the software lead and club captain.
 My GitHub page contains the codebase for three VEX seasons: Tipping Point, Spin Up, & Over Under.
   - **Slime Combine!**
     - [This project](https://itch.io/jam/brackeys-5/rate/928475) was built in under a week with [@citrus-melon](https://github.com/citrus-melon), for a Brackey's Game Jam hosted on itch.io.
 Out of the 1824 entries in the jam, we scored #33rd in Game Design & #64th in Overall categories.
   - **Simulations!**